wences-sanchez/Knowledge-Base/pages/Real-World Software Development (highlights).md

 		  So how do you get started?
 You will need to import the library first:

 		  import static org.mockito.Mockito.*;
 		  This import allows you to use the methods mock() and verify().
 The static method mock() allows you to create a mock object which you can then verify that certain behaviors happen.
-The method verify() allows you to set up assertions that a particular method is invoked. #space
+The method verify() allows you to set up assertions that a particular method is invoked. #ñspace
 		- -
 		- -
 		- Example 5-5.
 Mocking and verifying interaction with an Action object